 Upper District (Upper Buffalo Wilderness to Carver)

-Carver Campground is closed until further notice.
+Carver Campground is closed until further notice, but day use river access is open.

 Middle District (Mt.
 Hersey to South Maumee)